ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 {@snippet features/table-styling}

 Put the caret anywhere inside the table and click the **"Table properties"** button in the toolbar to open a pop–up with multiple options that will allow you to shape the look of the entire table to your needs.
 If you click the **"Cell properties"** button, a similar interface will appear but for individual table cells.
+[Learn more](#configuring-background-and-border-colors) about configuring color palettes in the table styling pop–up interfaces.

 <info-box>
 	By default, table styling tools are not included in {@link builds/guides/overview ready–to–use editor builds} and must be installed separately.
 See the [installation](#table-and-cell-styling-tools-2) section to learn how to enable them in your editor.